Bethesda Softworks

 • Wolfenstein: Youngblood sold 379,000 copies on Steam.

-The four main Wolfenstein games have made $133.3 million on Steam.
+The four primary Wolfenstein games have generated $133.3 million in revenue on Steam.

 (Source: VG Insights)